mbessey/MineCircle/README.md

-bootplate
+MineCircle
 =========

-Application template for packaged Enyo
+A circle generator for Minecraft, inplemented as an Enyo webapp

+Cloned from the bootplate Enyo template
 Refer to the [Wiki](https://github.com/enyojs/enyo/wiki/Bootplate) for how to get started.